Wall St watchdog bars former Merrill Lynch broker Tom Buck

-NEW YORK, July 28 (Reuters) - Tom Buck, the former top Indiana securities broker who was fired by Bank of America Merrill Lynch in March, has been permanently barred from the securities industry by the Financial Industry Regulatory Authority, according to the regulator’s BrokerCheck website.
+NEW YORK (Reuters) - Tom Buck, the former top Indiana securities broker who was fired by Bank of America Merrill Lynch in March, has been permanently barred from the securities industry by the Financial Industry Regulatory Authority, according to the regulator’s BrokerCheck website.

 In a settlement reached in the FINRA disciplinary proceeding, the Wall Street regulator said that Buck failed to assess the suitability of the fees he charged some clients, charging them on a commission basis in order to generate higher revenues and misleading them about the costs.